 Department 4 - Sheep

-This years fair theme for the livestock departments is going to be Hometown Heroes, hope to see some really neat stall decorations around the grounds.
+This years fair theme for the livestock departments is going to be "Team up at the fair", we hope to see some really neat stall decorations around the grounds.
+Prizes will be awarded.

 Printable Mail Entry blank: